clulab/ConceptAlignment/README.md

 # ConceptAlignment

-Library under development for the DARPA WorldModelers program.
+This library under development for the DARPA WorldModelers program.

-This library is intended to be used to align concepts from a top-down program ontology to bottom-up concepts/indicators/variables/model components.
+It is intended to be used to align concepts from a top-down program ontology to bottom-up concepts/indicators/variables/model components.

 The REST API is served from http://linking.cs.arizona.edu which provides